Scarabol/rock-raiders-web/README.md

 - Add rockfall transition when switching in main menu
 - Two buttons in priority list can be hovered/pressed/released at the same time
 - Implement random lava particle emitter
-- Raider beam-up does not have beam sound

 ## Technical Debt